toptensoftware/moe-js/readme.md

 member variable that can provide functions used to resolve the partial location and to decorate the partials model object before the partial is rendered.

-These hooks are used by moe-js's Express integration to look for partials in the views subfolder and to merge models with local settings.
+These hooks are used by Moe-js's Express integration to look for partials in the views subfolder and to merge models with local settings.

 ```Javascript